Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 2. Use another Python code - **test_webhook.py** using the request.post fire the request
 3. Configure DNAC with the details of the webhook server and we can test fire from there.

 Before we begin, some details about the Webhook Flask server.
-I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver)
+I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver).
+I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

+{: .notice--danger}
-Enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS) I updated **config.py** - Change IP address 10.66.69.22 to match where you are running the Flask Python code.
+Updated **config.py** to change IP address 10.66.69.22 to match where you are running the Flask Python code.
-WEBHOOK_URL is only used by python code to emulate the notification transmitter **test_webhook.py**
+WEBHOOK_URL is only used by python code **test_webhook.py** to emulate the notification transmitter.
+WEBHOOK_USERNAME and WEBHOOK_PASSWORD should be update accordingly.

 ```python
 WEBHOOK_URL = 'https://10.66.69.22:5443/webhook'  # test with Flask receiver